UberMedic7/patched-crystal/ReadMe.txt

 -Prof. Oak's dialog was tweaked to also mention the Elite Four being available for rematch with stronger teams

--A custom Crystal SGB border (unknown author) is now bundled
+-A custom Crystal SGB border (unknown author) is now bundled with every release

 ~~3.9c~~